thayton/thayton.github.io/_drafts/revisiting-taleo-with-puppeteer.md

 ```

 Now, before we start scraping the jobs we have to wait until they'e finished loading.
 If you
-inspect the network and HTML you'll see that the jobs are being loaded into a table with ID
+inspect the network and HTML you'll see that the jobs are being loaded into element `table#jobs`
-`jobs` via an AJAX call.
-We need a way to determine once the jobs have been loaded and rendered.
+via an AJAX call.
+We need a way to determine once that loading has completed.

-If you open up the site in your browser , you'll see a spinning progress indicator appears while
+If you open up the site in your browser, you'll see a spinning progress indicator appears while
 the jobs are being loaded and then disappears once the jobs get rendered.
 One approach we could
 take is to wait for that 'loading' progress indicator to appear and then wait for it to go away.